leorrose/Facial-Expression-Recognition/README.md

-# Social-Network-Facial-Expression-Recognition
+# Facial-Expression-Recognition

-A social network facial expression recognition using deep learning based on FER2013 data set.
+A facial expression recognition using deep learning based on FER2013 data set.

-The target of this project is to create an application to classify the emotion from social network images.
+The target of this project is to create an application to classify the emotion of faces in images.

 This project was created with <b> Python(3.8.7), tensorflow, keras, streamlit, pandas, numpy and more libraries</b>.